 WCWA may request the CE to provide proof of qualification as defined above. .
 Proof includes but is not limited to any form of legal document, such as a business licence, employment contract as a photographer.
 Should the CE fail to share sufficient proof of their qualification as a professional photographer as specified above they will be immediately disqualified from the contest, without refund of any paid fees.

 For the categories 3.2 to 3.7 and 3.9 (specified below) Contest entrants can submit a maximum of 10 photographs per category.

-For the category 3.8 (student category, specified below) Contest entrants can submit a maximum of 1 photograph to the contest.
+For the category 3.8 (new business category, specified below) Contest entrants can submit a maximum of 1 photograph to the contest.

 WCWA strictly excludes content with racist, obscene, pornographic, defamatory or otherwise objectionable or inappropriate content.
 WCWA strictly excludes objects or behavior that is illegal within the geographic region of WCWA.